Meet Tim: How One Investor House Hacked a Duplex With No Prior Experience

 The Numbers: Acquisition & Updates

-Tim bought his duplex for $119,500, financed through an FHA loan with their skinny 3.5% down payment.
+Tim bought his duplex for $119,500, financed through an FHA loan with their skinny 3.5 percent down payment.

-The seller also contributed $4,500 towards closing costs, $1,000 towards a new hot water tank, plus money to cover an extra month’s rent for one of the tenants. (“The other unit’s tenant was rented to his ex-step son.”)
+The seller also contributed $4,500 toward closing costs, $1,000 toward a new hot water tank, plus money to cover an extra month’s rent for one of the tenants. (“The other unit’s tenant was rented to his ex-step son.”)
 Tim gave him notice to vacate, and he stayed the extra month prepaid by the seller.

 One of the units needed some work.
 The prior tenants of six years had smoked and were “not clean people.”